cisagov/ScubaGear/baselines/teams.md

 External meeting participants SHOULD NOT be enabled to request control of shared desktops or windows.

 <!--Policy: MS.TEAMS.1.1v1; Criticality: SHOULD -->
 - _Rationale:_ There is risk in granting an external participant control of a shared screen because the participant could potentially perform unauthorized actions on the shared screen.
-This policy reduces that risk by removing the ability of an external participant to request control.
-However, if agency has a legitimate use case to grant this control, it may be done on a 'as-needed' basis.
+This policy reduces that risk by removing an external participant's ability to request control.
+However, if an agency has a legitimate use case to grant this control, it may be done on an "as-needed" basis.
 - _Last modified:_ July 2023
-- _Note:_ This policy applies to the Global (Org-wide default) meeting policy and in custom meeting policies if they exist.
+- _Note:_ This policy applies to the Global (Org-wide default) meeting policy, and custom meeting policies if they exist.

 #### MS.TEAMS.1.2v1
 Anonymous users SHALL NOT be enabled to start meetings.

 <!--Policy: MS.TEAMS.1.2v1; Criticality: SHALL -->
-- _Rationale:_ For any agencies that implemented custom policies that provided more flexibility to some users to automatically admit "everyone" to a meeting - this policy provides protection from anonymous users starting meeting to scrape internal contacts.
+- _Rationale:_ For agencies that implemented custom policies providing more flexibility to some users to automatically admit "everyone" to a meeting - this policy provides protection from anonymous users starting meeting to scrape internal contacts.
 - _Last modified:_ July 2023
-- _Note:_ This policy applies to the Global (Org-wide default) meeting policy and in custom meeting policies if they exist.
+- _Note:_ This policy applies to the Global (Org-wide default) meeting policy, and custom meeting policies if they exist.

 #### MS.TEAMS.1.3v1
 Anonymous users and dial-in callers, SHOULD NOT be admitted automatically.

 <!--Policy: MS.TEAMS.1.3v1; Criticality: SHOULD -->
-- _Rationale:_ Allowing the anonymous and dial-in users automatically reduces the control on who can participate in a meeting and potential for data breaches.
-This policy reduces the risk by requiring all anonymous and dial-in users to wait in a lobby until they were admitted by an authorized meeting participant.
+- _Rationale:_ Automatically allowing the anonymous and dial-in users reduces the control on who can participate in a meeting and potential for data breaches.
+This policy reduces the risk by requiring all anonymous and dial-in users to wait in a lobby until admitted by an authorized meeting participant.
 If the agency has a use case to have members of specific trusted organizations and/or B2B guests enter a meeting automatically, custom policies may be created and assigned to authorized meeting organizers.
 - _Last modified:_ July 2023
 - _Note:_ This policy applies to the Global (Org-wide default) meeting policy.
-Custom meeting policies MAY be created that allow more flexibility for specific users.
+Custom meeting policies MAY be created allowing specific users more flexibility.
 For example, B2B guest users and trusted partner members maybe auto admitted into meetings organized by authorized users.

 #### MS.TEAMS.1.4v1
 Internal users SHOULD be admitted automatically.

 <!--Policy: MS.TEAMS.1.4v1; Criticality: SHOULD -->
-- _Rationale:_ Requiring internal users to wait in the lobby for explicit admit can lead to admit fatigue.
-This policy enables the internal users to be automatically admitted to meeting through global policy.
+- _Rationale:_ Requiring internal users to wait in the lobby for explicit admission can lead to admit fatigue.
+This policy enables internal users to be automatically admitted to meeting through global policy.
 - _Last modified:_ July 2023
 - _Note:_ This policy applies to the Global (Org-wide default) meeting policy.
-Custom meeting policies MAY be created that allow more flexibility for specific users.
+Custom meeting policies MAY be created allowing specific users more flexibility.

 #### MS.TEAMS.1.5v1
 Dial-in users, SHOULD NOT be enabled to bypass the lobby.